Sibiu Travel Guide: Top Things to Do & Places to Visit

 Strada Cetatii one of the best places to start a walking tour of Sibiu with a corner tower in the background!

-These centuries old fortifications and the colourful houses right next to them will quickly introduce you to the middle ages vibe that Sibiu is so popular for.
+These centuries-old fortifications and the colourful houses right next to them will quickly introduce you to the middle ages vibe that Sibiu is so popular for.
 The best time for this is in the late afternoon as evening begins and street lights come on - pure magic!

 Continue your journey on the picturesque streets and don’t miss Schiller Square before joining other tourists heading to the Big Square (Piata Mare on the street signs) that will capture your eyes and heart instantly!

-This has been the city’s beating heart since the mid 14th century.
-Lots of events, exhibitions, pop up shows or film shootings are happening here so keep an eye out for your dates!
+This has been the city’s beating heart since the mid-14th century.
+Lots of events, exhibitions, pop-up shows, or film shootings are happening here so keep an eye out for your dates.

-From the Small Square you can continue discovering the narrow streets of Sibiu and make your way to Huet Square another small square in Sibiu where you can visit the Evangelical Lutheran Cathedral built in the late 12th century.
+From the Small Square, you can continue discovering the narrow streets of Sibiu and make your way to Huet Square another small square in Sibiu where you can visit the Evangelical Lutheran Cathedral built in the late 12th century.

 One of the best things to do in Sibiu: travel back in time!

 From this point on, you’ll have to explore and discover Sibiu's Old Town by yourself.
-Get lost on narrow streets, admire the beautifully preserved colourful houses and don’t be afraid to ask locals for directions or suggestions – the people of Sibiu are very friendly!
+Get lost on narrow streets, admire the beautifully preserved colourful houses, and don’t be afraid to ask locals for directions or suggestions – the people of Sibiu are very friendly!

 The best way to understand the city of Sibiu and see all its best places is with a local guide who knows it inside out.
-The city's rich history and cultural heritage is much more interesting even if you visit Cluj the biggest city in Transylvania or Brasov, the most popular one.
+The city's rich history and cultural heritage are much more interesting even if you visit Cluj the biggest city in Transylvania or Brasov, the most popular one.

 The famous rural life of Transylvania

-5. Activities and day trip ideas from Sibiu
+Activities and day trip ideas from Sibiu

 Sibiu is a great place to set up base for a couple of days and experience some of the best things to do in Romania and especially to visit Transylvania since it's ideally located and well connected in the region.

-- the famous Transfagarasan Highway
+15. Road trip on the famous Transfagarasan Highway

 One of Romania's most popular tourist attractions is easily accessible on a day trip from Sibiu.
-This spectacular road crossing the mighty Fagaras Mountains with its twist and turns has been named the best driving road in the world by Top Gear's Jeremy Clarkson.
+This spectacular road crossing the mighty Fagaras Mountains with its twists and turns has been named the best driving road in the world by Top Gear's Jeremy Clarkson.

 The spectacular part of the road is open for driving only from 1 July - 30 October.
 Outside this period there's a cable car that will take you to Balea Lake.